openUC2/openUC2.github.io/docs/02_Toolboxes/08_QuantumBox/09_ODMR/04_qBox_ODMR_ENG.md

 * Loose magnets must never be swallowed.
 Inform the instructor immediately if a magnet comes loose.

 **Optics Cubes:**
-* All gold-colored parts are functional components.
+* All gold-colored parts are functional components. (**ATTENTION:** The Colour may change.
+Typically, our inserts and cubes are black for laser-safety reasons!)
-* White components are used to adjust the functional parts.

 ### 1.1: Build the Basic Optical Setup

 Build the setup as shown in the diagrams.
 This creates a confocal microscopy configuration optimized for ODMR measurements.
+This is the basic configuration where the laser is focussed on the diamond and then the fluorescence signal is going back through the dichroic mirror mount to a detector.

 ![](./IMAGES/image11.png)

 *Description of a beamsplitter using openUC2 components on a grid, where the laser is reflected and fluorescence is transmitted*

 ![](./IMAGES/image12.png)